Vaginal Dilators: Directions & Sizes - How to Use Dilation Products - Vuvatech

 Remain lying on your back while the VuVa™ Vaginal Dilator is in place.
 Leave it in for 20-30 minutes (the longer the better) before taking it out.
 You may have to hold dilator in place, as your vaginal muscles may try to push it out.

 When you can insert smaller dilator with ease, you may progress up to the next size within the same session.
 Your muscles should be relaxed.
 Moving to the next size dilator should then be easier.
-Note: progressing up in size may take days or weeks to complete comfortably.
+Note: progressing up in size may take days or weeks to complete comfortably before engaging in sexual activity again.

 Wash the vaginal dilators after use with mild, fragrance-free soap and warm water.
 Let them air dry.